Monday's Scottish Gossip

-Scottish Gossip: Celtic, Carter-Vickers, Hart, Rangers, Kent, Morelos, Hibs, McGrath
+Scottish Gossip: Celtic, Carter-Vickers, Hart, Rangers, Kent, Morelos, Hibs, McGrath, Paatelainen, St Mirren

 Last updated on .From the section Scottish